-I am learning that staying late to accomplish “just one more thing” is not healthy.
-There will always be one more thing.
-And if I don’t set healthy boundaries for myself, then I will burn myself out again.
+Staying late to accomplish “just one more thing” is not healthy.
+There will always be “one more thing.”
+And if you don’t set healthy boundaries, it will lead to burnout.

 Everyone has said that.
 And how many times is it just “one more thing?”
 Never!
 I think the to-do list is the number one killer of time management…At least for me.